thlorenz/hotplates/README.md

 This is useful in cases where you want to make sure that no obsolete templates or partials are sticking around.

-## Reheat

-Automatic reheating of templates and partials.

-Useful especially while developing, to immediately update site with edited templates.

-On its way - watch that space!

 # Tests

 Reading the [tests](https://github.com/thlorenz/hotplates/blob/master/test/hotplates.js)